karthik-d/few-shot-dermoscopic-image-analysis/README.md

 #  Dermoscopic Image Analysis for Lesion Detection using Few-Shot Learning

-Model building, experiments, references and source code for the research work on skin image analysis that draws on meta-learning to improve performance in low data and imbalanced data regimes.
+Model building, experiments, references, and sourcecode for the research work on skin image analysis that draws on meta-learning to improve performance in low data and imbalanced data regimes.

 ## Quick Links